Spitfire-Frozone/BeginnerSQL/SQL_Part1_Intro_and_Syntax.md

 </details>

-:gem::gem::gem: Most of the symbolic operations that make up the latter two catagories can be appended by an equals sign to create a *compound* operator.
-A compound operator is very useful for quickly accessing domains and editing the information within.  :gem::gem::gem:
+:snowboarder: Most of the symbolic operations that make up the latter two catagories can be appended by an equals sign to create a *compound* operator.
+A compound operator is very useful for quickly accessing domains and editing the information within.

 ## SQL Functions
 An SQL function is a quick way of doing calculations with fields, they take an